Skip to main content

 It is recommended to go through the needed materials to select the right class.
 (Mycorrhizal Training Materials) If you have the materials and find instructions and videos are enough, the on-demand class could be the right one for you.
 If you have the materials and need instructions for lectures and laboratory protocols, the Zoom class could be right for you.
 If you find in-person and hands-on-experience is needed and you do not have the needed materials, then the on-campus class could be the right one for you.
 Contact Abid with any questions.

-VIRTUAL TRAINING (US$250): TBA
+Virtual Training (US$250): TBA

 Photos from Previous Mycorrhizal Training Sessions